Postcards: Passageways

 To Whom It May Concern:

 I wonder if you’ve found a person I lost.
 It’s been a while.
 A few decades, perhaps.
-In my defense, I thought she would find her own way home.
-I didn’t account for a short in the compass in her left breast.
+In my defense, I thought the person would find her own way home.
+I didn’t account for the short in the compass in her left breast.
 How could I have predicted she’d attempt to feed a lost baby person?
 That wasn’t in her programming.

 Please respond quickly, and I don’t want to hear you only keep found persons for 90 days or somesuch, nor do I care to quibble about the personhood of robots.
 I do not expect to be judged about the length of time elapsed.
 Not all experiments succeed and let’s just say that time travel devices short out easier than boob compasses.